 - The problem of low literacy rates in underprivileged communities and proposed solutions to improve them, such as educational outreach programs and tutoring services.

-- The issue of cyberbullying among teenagers, with a focus on potential solutions to prevent it and promote positive body image and mental health.
+- The challenge of cyberbullying among teenagers, with a focus on potential solutions to prevent it and promote positive mental health.

 - The challenge of reducing traffic congestion in cities surrounding campuses and potential solutions to ease it, such as improved public transportation and carpooling initiatives.